 We are proposing to amend the way in which we score the nature of the misconduct.
 By nature, we mean whether or not the conduct was intentional, grossly negligent, or reckless, continued after it was known to be improper, or formed part of a pattern of conduct.
-Currently, conduct that does not demonstrate at least one of these factors is given a nature score of one, whereas conduct that does demonstrate at least one of these factors is given a nature fine falling into one of two adjacent penalty bands depending on the impact of the misconduct.
+Currently, conduct that does not demonstrate at least one of these factors is given a nature score of one, whereas conduct that does demonstrate at least one of these factors is given a nature score of three.
+Scoring the nature of the conduct in this way results in the indicative fine falling into one of two adjacent penalty bands depending on the impact of the misconduct.
 For example, where the impact of misconduct is moderate, the appropriate penalty band may be band B or band C, depending on the nature of the conduct.